drizzle-team/brocli/README.md

 -   `aliases` - aliases by which command is searched in cli args
     :warning: - must not start with `-` character, be equal to [`true`, `false`, `0`, `1`] (case-insensitive) and be unique per command collection

+-   `desc` - description for command to be displayed in `help` command

--   `description` - description for command to be displayed in `help` command
+-   `shortDesc` - short description for command to be displayed in `help` command

 -   `hidden` - sets command as hidden - if `true`, command will be omitted from being displayed in `help` command